Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 ## Seeding

-The .NET `ServerlessMicroservices.Seeder` project contains a seeding command that can be used to seed `drivers` and `passengers` using the `Drivers APIs` and `Passengers APIs` respectively.
+The .NET `ServerlessMicroservices.Seeder` project contains a seeding command that can be used to seed `drivers` and `passengers` using the `Drivers APIs` and `Passengers APIs`, respectively.

 **Please note** that the `seed` command will seed drivers only if there are no drivers and will seed passengers only if there are no passengers in the solution's database.

+> You must set the **EnableAuth** App Setting on the **Drivers** and **Passengers** Function Apps to `false` for the seeder to work.

-The `seed` command takes 5 non-optional arguments i.e. `ServerlessMicroservices.Seeder.exe seed https://ridesharetripsfunctionapp.azurewebsites.net getdriversfunctioncode postdriversfunctioncode getpassengersfunctioncode postpassengersfunctioncode`
+The `seed` command takes 5 non-optional arguments i.e. `ServerlessMicroservices.Seeder.exe seed --seeddriversurl https://ridesharedrivers.azurewebsites.net --seedpassengersurl https://ridesharepassengers.azurewebsites.net`

-- Deployment Base URL
+- Drivers Function Base URL
-- GetDrivers Function Code
-- PostDrivers Function Code
-- GetPassengers Function Code
-- PostPassengers Function Code
+- Passengers Function Base URL

 ## Containers